About Youth for Christ Zimbabwe

 Our ministry to young people in schools, communities, on sports fields, and the streets grew, drawing teens to a language they understood, communicating challenges that resonated with reality.
 Student leadership camps have equipped pupils with tools to be catalysts for change in their area of influence.
-As if preparing for the COVID curveball, six staff attended digital ministry training by the Ainsworths, YFCI Media Ministries, helping the team remain geared to the times and on the cutting edge.
+As if preparing for the COVID curveball, six staff attended digital ministry training by Youth for Christ International, helping the team remain geared to the times and on the cutting edge.

 We look forward to effective digital evangelism and continued provision of basic needs to vulnerable youth affected by the pandemic.
 More ministry at grassroots will possibly be birthed out of recent collaboration with 30+ Christian leaders.
 The “Life Pregnancy Help Centre” initiative stands to address the challenges of teen pregnancies.

 Søren Kierkegaard stated, “Life must be understood backward, but it must be lived forward.”
-Thus, we will go everywhere and take every opportunity to pursue youth and connecting them to Jesus.
+Thus, we will go everywhere and take every opportunity to pursue youth and connect them to Jesus.

-Zimbabwe once one of the wealthiest countries in Sub-Saharan Africa, is ranked among the highest condom users in the world yet with the HIV/Aids prevalence rate still remains one of the highest in the world, statistics revealing that as high as 47% students tested in some universities are HIV positive.
+Zimbabwe, once one of the wealthiest countries in Sub-Saharan Africa, is ranked among the highest condom users in the world.
+Yet the HIV/AIDS prevalence rate still remains one of the highest in the world, statistics revealing that as high as 47% students tested in some universities are HIV positive.

-Youth for Christ Zimbabwe is challenging young people with God’s truth that if they choose life, they secure a future through Christ, reaching young people everywhere through its ministries which include teaching on purity and raising awareness of AIDS, clubs, creative arts ministries in schools, community centres and churches, life-skills and vocational-skills training, sports ministry, youth leadership development programmes, camps, drop-in centres and more.
+Youth for Christ Zimbabwe is challenging young people with God’s truth that if they choose life, they secure a future through Christ.
+We are reaching young people everywhere through ministries which include teaching on purity and raising awareness of AIDS, creative arts ministries in schools and community centres and churches, life-skills and vocational-skills training, clubs, sports ministry, youth leadership development programmes, camps, drop-in centres and more.

-- That barriers to minister would be minimized and new opportunities realised
+- Barriers to minister would be minimized and new opportunities realised

 - More faithful labourers and like-minded partners to reach all the youth